Vishruth-S/S3_DS_LAB/README.md

 * Create linked representation of binary tree from sequential and vice versa
 * Find minimum and maximum in a BST
 * Count leaf nodes
+* print all elements in a given range in a BST

 ### Medium
+* Find all ancestors of a given node
+* Check if a binary tree is a binary search tree
 * Find sum of each level in a tree
+* Find kth smallest element in a BST

+### Miscellaneous
+* Invert a binary tree

 ## 7) Graphs